Peeragogy/Peeragogy.github.io/practice.md

 online are what make a low-cost, high-quality, formally-accredited future university conceivable.
-However, the available resources are not always as organized as they would need to be for educative purposes, so peeragogues can usefully put effort into ’ing available resources into a functioning university Library.
+However, the available resources are not always as organized as they would need to be for educative purposes, so peeragogues can usefully put effort into **Reduce, reuse, recycle**’ing available resources into a functioning university Library.

 *What’s Next.* We’ve converted our old pattern catalog from the